jaideep777/Plant-FATE/README.md

 2) [libpspm](https://github.com/jaideep777/libpspm): PSPM solver library
 3) [PlantFATE](https://github.com/jaideep777/Plant-FATE): The PlantFATE EVM

-Please clone all three repos in same root folder, so that your directory structure looks like this:
+Create a folder that will serve as a root folder for cloning these repos.
+Clone all three repos in same (root) folder, so that your directory structure looks like this:

 ```
   root